 This whole dish started out pretty random.
 I was heading to work out and already thinking about lunch.
-A sweet potato was sounding good especially making sweet potato noodles with my spiralizer.
+A sweet potato sounded really good and then I thought why not sweet potato noodles?

 I wanted a raw dish, but didn’t want the starchy texture that raw potatoes can have.
 So the idea to boil water and let the noodles soak in it while I worked out was born.
 Using our handy little electric tea kettle I got the water boiling and set the noodles up in their bath while I sweated on the elliptical to TV on the Radio and MGMT.
 Win!